DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 ifup: interface lo already configured
 ```

-It's not configured, but it thinks it _is_ configured.
+It's not configured, but it thinks it's configured.

 The culprit is _/run/ifstate_, a file that holds the state of the network interfaces.
-Run `cat /run/ifstate` and you'll see it thinks the _lo_ interface is configured.
+Run `cat /run/ifstate` and you'll see it shows the _lo_ interface is configured.
 That's because it has stale information from before the last reboot.

-We need to clean up /run when the system starts.
+We can fix this by cleaning up /run after the system starts, but before the interface is brought up.

 Or, better yet, we can make /run clean itself up.
 And this can be done by mounting a temporary file system for /run.
 It's similar to the way we mounted /proc and /sys earlier.